prakharcode/Large-file-processor/README.md

 ![Pattern of code](assets/pattern.png)

 ---
-## What would you improve if given more days?
+## Improvements I can think of.

- > _*While I was not able to perform the task in stipulated amount of time because I was down with fever.
-But if given more time*_:
+ > If I'm not lazy, I'd:

-1. Would have evolved the design pattern more.
+1. Have evolved the design pattern more.
 Taking all the sql as operation that can be implemented at source.

 2. Have more dashboards for monitoring of database and MQ.